Chase Griffin

-Chase James Seaton Griffin (born September 12, 2000) is an American football quarterback for the UCLA Bruins.
-Chase Griffin is a nationally recognized leader in the college athletics Name Image Likeness (NIL) marketplace and is the 2X winner of national NIL Male Athlete of the Year awards from the NIL Summit and Opendorse).
+Chase James Seaton Griffin (born September 12, 2000) is an American college football quarterback for the UCLA Bruins.
+Chase Griffin is a 2x winner of national NIL Male Athlete of the Year awards from the NIL Summit and Opendorse.

 Early years

-Griffin was born on September 12, 2000 at UCLA Medical Center, Santa Monica.
+Griffin was born on September 12, 2000, at UCLA Medical Center, Santa Monica.
 As an eighth grader in 2014, he was touted as a "13-year-old prodigy" in an ESPN article titled The QB most likely to succeed.
 He attended Hutto High School in Hutto, Texas.
 A three-star recruit, Griffin passed for 4,051 passing yards and 51 touchdowns as a senior, and he also rushed for 415 yards and eight touchdowns.
 He was named Texas Gatorade Player of the Year.
 On June 16, 2018, Griffin committed to the University of California, Los Angeles to play college football; he also had offers from five Ivy League universities.